-- 486-3 WEB DESIGN FOR INSTRUCTION.
-Web design concepts for educational settings, including usability concepts, web style criteria, interaction and instructional strategies, and legal/ethical issues related to web development. - 490-1 to 6 SPECIAL TOPICS.
+486-3 WEB DESIGN FOR INSTRUCTION.
+Web design concepts for educational settings, including usability concepts, web style criteria, interaction and instructional strategies, and legal/ethical issues related to web development.

+490-1 to 6 SPECIAL TOPICS.
 Varied content.
 Topics of immediate concern in instructional technology field.
-May be repeated to a maximum of 6 hours. - 500-3 PRINCIPLES OF INSTRUCTIONAL TECHNOLOGY.
-Major concepts, critical issues, and research in instructional technology including historical perspectives, design models, media, development, and evaluation. - 510-3 INSTRUCTIONAL SYSTEMS DESIGN.
-Concepts and procedures related to systematic design, development, implementation, and evaluation of instruction. - 520-3 PERFORMANCE TECHNOLOGY.
-Assessment and analysis of training and educational needs; procedures for performing instructional analysis; consultation strategies. - 530-3 MANAGING INSTRUCTIONAL DEVELOPMENT.
+May be repeated to a maximum of 6 hours.

+500-3 PRINCIPLES OF INSTRUCTIONAL TECHNOLOGY.
+Major concepts, critical issues, and research in instructional technology including historical perspectives, design models, media, development, and evaluation.

+510-3 INSTRUCTIONAL SYSTEMS DESIGN.
+Concepts and procedures related to systematic design, development, implementation, and evaluation of instruction.

+520-3 PERFORMANCE TECHNOLOGY.
+Assessment and analysis of training and educational needs; procedures for performing instructional analysis; consultation strategies.

+530-3 MANAGING INSTRUCTIONAL DEVELOPMENT.
 Systematic procedures for design, development, and evaluation of learning systems.
 Emphasis is placed on consultation skills, analysis procedures, development and implementation issues, project management, and evaluation models.
-Prerequisite: IT 510. - 540-3 DISTANCE EDUCATION.
+Prerequisite: IT 510.

+540-3 DISTANCE EDUCATION.
 Examination of theories and applications of distance education in educational and training settings in a variety of instructional modalities.
+Prerequisite: IT 481.

+550-3 EMERGING TECHNOLOGIES IN EDUCATION.
+Current and emerging technologies in the field of education.
+Hardward, software and accessories will be utilized in a variety of instructional settings.
+Prerequisites: IT 500, IT 560.

-Prerequisite: IT 481 - 560-3 LEADERSHIP IN EDUCATIONAL TECHNOLOGY.
+560-3 LEADERSHIP IN EDUCATIONAL TECHNOLOGY.
 Issues related to the integration of technology in educational institutions are explored.
 Emphasis is given to leadership, management, professional development, planning models and integration strategies.
+Prerequisites: IT 481.

+565-3 MANAGING TECHNOLOGY RESOURCES FOR EDUCATION.
+Installation, maintenance and troubleshooting of a variety of operating systems, data networks and distance learning systems in educational contexts.
+Focus on management, support, and delivery options.
+Prerequisites: IT 481, IT 560.

+571-1 FIELD EXPERIENCES I. Field experiences in area schools focusing on situational analysis and planning for effective technology integration practices.
+Prerequisite: IT 481.

+572-2 FIELD EXPERIENCES II.
+Field experiences in area schools focusing on the design of technology-based integration strategies and the evaluation of technology-based learning experiences.
+Prerequisite: IT 571.

+573-3 FIELD EXPERIENCES III.
+Field experiences in area schools focusing on technology support, management, administration, and leadership.
+Prerequisite: IT 572.

-Prerequisites: IT 481. - 580-3 DESIGN OF INTERACTIVE LEARNING ENVIRONMENTS.
+580-3 DESIGN OF INTERACTIVE LEARNING ENVIRONMENTS.
 Instructional theories and strategies for designing digital multimedia learning environments.
-Emphasis on design methods, interactivity, and usability issues. - 582-3 DEVELOPMENT OF INTERACTIVE LEARNING ENVIRONMENTS.
+Emphasis on design methods, interactivity, and usability issues.

+582-3 DEVELOPMENT OF INTERACTIVE LEARNING ENVIRONMENTS.
 Principles and techniques for developing interactive learning environments using advanced authoring and production tools.
-Prerequisite: IT 580. - 590-3 SEMINAR IN INSTRUCTIONAL TECHNOLOGY.
+Prerequisite: IT 580.

+590-3 SEMINAR IN INSTRUCTIONAL TECHNOLOGY.
 Topics in instructional technology.
 May be repeated once for a total of 6 hours.
 Prerequisite: consent of instructor.

-- 592-1 to 6 FIELD STUDY.
+592-1 to 6 FIELD STUDY.
 Supervised study in instructional technology.
 Work to be done in setting that closely matches student's educational and professional objectives.
 May be repeated to a maximum of 6 hours.
-Prerequisites: completion of at least 28 hours of graduate work; approval of adviser. - 595-1 to 6 PROBLEMS IN INSTRUCTIONAL TECHNOLOGY.
+Prerequisites: completion of at least 28 hours of graduate work; approval of adviser.

+595-1 to 6 PROBLEMS IN INSTRUCTIONAL TECHNOLOGY.
 Individual study of selected problems in instructional technology.
 May be repeated to a maximum of 6 hours.
-Prerequisite: consent of adviser. - 598-3 FINAL PROJECT.
+Prerequisite: consent of adviser.

+598-3 FINAL PROJECT.
 Design, development, and testing of instructional product.
 Proposal and defense required.
-Prerequisites: 30 hours toward completion of degree; consent of instructor. - 599-1 to 6 THESIS.
+Prerequisites: 30 hours toward completion of degree; consent of instructor.

+599-1 to 6 THESIS.
 Supervised research on approved topic.
 Proposal and defense required.
 May be repeated to a maximum of 6 hours.
 Prerequisites: consent of instructor and adviser.